Innovate Arlington Comprehensive Plan

 The Comprehensive Plan serves as one of Arlington’s key policy documents and charts a course for the city's future.
 The plan is a blueprint for Arlington and focuses on the guidelines for developing attractive and prosperous neighborhoods; coordinating land use and transportation; ensuring responsible growth; stimulating economic development; and encouraging environmental sustainability.
 These strategies are also reflected in other city plans and regulations, which are the components and implementation tools of the Comprehensive Plan.

-Throughout the Comprehensive Plan update, a citizen steering committee will help the city and its representatives understand the desires of Arlington's residents, business owners, workers, and visitors.
+Now through October 2026, the city's Comprehensive Plan will undergo a major update.
+Community members and the Comprehensive Plan Steering Committee will help Arlington, and its representatives, understand the goals of residents, business owners, workers, and visitors.
 The principal role of the Steering Committee is to build consensus and support for the various topics, approaches, and strategies within the plan.
 This website will be used to engage and listen to all stakeholders and provide a forum for their ideas.
 Using this site, different engagement methods will be used including: polls, forums, and questionnaires, to fully understand the desires of those who live and work in The American Dream City.

 You may use the "Signup Banner" and "Follow Project" buttons to stay informed and participate in this pivotal project.
 If you would like to contact us, please visit the "Who's Listening" section of this webpage.